 This PDF package has been put together to give you options when it comes to printing.
-Some PDF file downloads may contain some documents larger than an 8-1/2" x 11" image.
-Pages and patterns that are larger than 8%x11 have been provided in two formats:
+Some PDF file downloads may contain some documents larger than an $8-1/2" \times 11"$ image.
+Pages and patterns that are larger than $8\frac{1}{2}\times11$ have been provided in two formats:

 Full Size: If you would like to have a full size print out, take the full size pages to your local print shop and they can print it for you.
 Tiled: The tiled pages give you the option of printing the larger patterns at home.
 You print the tiled pages and then assemble them to make the larger patterns.

-Pattern PDF files are typically laid out as follows: Cover (if applicable), instructions sheets (if applicable), pattern 1 - full sized, pattern 2 - full sized, pattern 2 - tiled, pattern 3 - full sized, pattern 3 - tiled. ...Etc.
+Pattern PDF files are typically laid out as follows: Cover (if applicable), instructions sheets (if applicable), pattern 1 - full sized, pattern 1 - tiled, pattern 2 - full sized, pattern 2 - tiled, pattern 3 - full sized, pattern 3 - tiled. ...Etc.